-Flight Centre's cancellation policy stipulated a cancellation fee of $300 per person per booking, in addition to supplier fees.
+Flight Centre's cancellation policy during the COVID-19 travel bans stipulated an international cancellation fee of $300 per person per booking, in addition to supplier fees.

+This is worth noting if your travel agent is applying a fee in a similar matter.
 If you have travel insurance, your policy may cover your travel agent's cancellation fees, so check with your insurer.

-You're bound by the contract you entered into when you booked your holiday, so if those terms and conditions gave you right to a refund, the travel agent can't change it to deny you that refund.
+You're bound by the contract you entered into when you booked your holiday, so if those terms and conditions gave you the right to a refund, the travel agent can't change it to deny you that refund.

 If they change the terms of the contract without allowing you as the consumer to do the same, that may be considered an unfair contract term.

 However, if the travel agent did not transfer the money to the provider, your booking may be affected.
-Check with the provider whether they will still honour your booking.
+Check with the provider to see if they will still honour your booking.

 If you're unable to process a credit card chargeback, you'll need to register with the travel agent's external administrator as an unsecured creditor.
 This places you in a queue to get your money back, behind secured creditors, such as staff and shareholders.

-Re-booking or asking if the airline can hold your credit voucher may be a better option in this case.
+Rebooking or asking if the airline can hold your credit voucher may be a better option in this case.

-Will travel insurance cover you if your travel agent goes broke?
+Will travel insurance cover you?

 It's unlikely your travel insurance will cover your losses if your travel agent goes bust, but always check with your travel insurer rather than presume you won't be covered.

-If a travel provider, such as an airline, hotel or cruise line goes broke, your insurance might cover it, read our advice on travel insurance and insolvency for more information.
+If a travel provider, such as an airline, hotel or cruise line goes broke, your insurance might cover it.
+Read our advice on travel insurance and insolvency for more information.